KevinNourian/Coursera/README.md

 2. Provide basic information about the data
 3. Clean and prepare the data for analysis
 4. Provide basic descriptive statistics
-5. Deal with outlier data
+5. Deal with outlier datag
 6. Perform Exploratory Data Analysis (EDA)
 7. Summarize and provide conclusions of my findings
 8. Discuss possible further analysis